havelessbemore/nacci/README.md

 1. Physics and Chemistry: These sequences can model systems where each state is a sum of the previous states, such as in certain types of chain reactions or particle interactions.

 1. Biological Systems: The study of population dynamics in biology, where the population at a certain generation can depend on several previous generations, might also find k-bonacci sequences useful for modeling.

+1. Music and Art: K-bonacci sequences can be used to create auditory and/or visual patterns and structures

 ## License